abragad/wp-bsky-autoposter/readme.txt

 The plugin can add UTM parameters to your post links when they're shared on Bluesky.
 This helps you track traffic coming from Bluesky in your analytics.
 You can configure the UTM parameters in the plugin settings, and use {id} and {slug} placeholders to include post-specific information.

+= What are inline hashtags? =

+Inline hashtags is an experimental feature that moves single-word hashtags into the text where they appear, replacing the plain word.
+This makes posts more readable while maintaining the hashtag functionality.
+Only single-word hashtags are affected; multi-word hashtags or those with special characters remain at the end of the post.

 == Screenshots ==

 1. Plugin settings page